rickkas7/particle_notes/mac-serial-tips/README.md

 sudo npm uninstall -g particle-cli
 ```

+If you have recently upgraded your operating system, you may want to reinstall [Homebrew](https://brew.sh).
+It's not so much that Homebrew needs reinstallation, but upgrading Mac OS X will uninstall the command line build tools, which may affect the ability to build the serial port driver for node.
+Reinstalling Homebrew is usually easier than installing Xcode and the command line tools.

 ## USB-3 Ports

 In the past, a few people have had trouble using Mac laptops with USB-3 USB ports.
 This hasn't happened recently, but putting a USB hub in between the laptop and the Photon has solved the problem.